Israeli interceptors deployed against machine gun fire, not rockets: army

-JERUSALEM (Reuters) - Israel’s Iron Dome anti-missile shield was launched on Sunday against machine gun fire originating in the Hamas-dominated Gaza Strip, and not against incoming militant rockets, the Israeli army said.
+JERUSALEM (Reuters) - Israel’s Iron Dome anti-missile shield was launched on Sunday against Palestinian machine gun fire originating in the Hamas-dominated Gaza Strip, and not against incoming militant rockets, the Israeli army said.

-Flaming streams of about 10 Iron Dome rockets could be seen rising into the night sky in a spectacular light show, but there was no indication that Islamist Palestinian militants in the Gaza Strip had fired rockets, a military spokeswoman said.
-She said the firing detected was from machine guns.
+Flaming streams of about 10 Iron Dome rockets could be seen rising into the night sky in a spectacular light show, but there was no indication that Islamist militants in Gaza had fired rockets, a military spokeswoman said.

+A subsequent army statement said: “Following reports of sirens sounding in southern Israel, unusual machine gun fire towards Israel was identified.
+No rocket launches were identified.
+The (military) is looking into the circumstances which led to the activation of the Iron Dome system.”

 Abu Ubaida, spokesman of the Hamas armed wing, said no rockets were fired into Israel.